lilyyee/lilyyee/README.md

 - 👋 Hi, I’m Lily!
 - 🌱 Background in Nursing - Passionate about promoting wellness with tech.
-- 👀 Skilled at HTML/CSS, JavaScript, and responsive website development.
+- 👀 Skilled at HTML/CSS, JavaScript, React, and responsive web design.
 - 💞️ Interests include health & wellness, food, and travel.

 <!---